calebisholaa/MMM-PictureVerse/Readme.md

 4. **Motion Detection**: The module continuously monitors your Blink cameras in the background.
 If motion is detected, it immediately interrupts the normal display to show the motion clip with a visual alert and timestamp.

 At the start of a new hour, the sequence begins again with a fresh verse and camera images.

+### Hourly Camera Image Management

+The system automatically manages your camera images, keeping only one image per camera per hour.
+This provides several benefits:
+- Prevents storage space issues by removing duplicate images
+- Maintains an organized record of what each camera sees hourly
+- Automatically cleans up without user intervention

+The cleanup happens:
+- At module startup
+- Every hour on a timer
+- Before and after fetching new camera images
+- When the hour changes

+### Dropbox Synchronization

+The Dropbox integration:
+- Connects securely using OAuth2 authentication
+- Refreshes tokens automatically in the background
+- Syncs new photos automatically on a schedule
+- Updates your display with new photos as they're added to Dropbox
+- Removes local photos that are deleted from Dropbox

 ### Motion Detection System